BlackFlaash/ItemRarities/README.md

 ## GENERAL INFORMATION / FEATURES:

-Item Rarities is a modification that give each item within [**The Long Dark**](https://www.hinterlandgames.com/the-long-dark/) a sense of exclusivity.
+Item Rarities is a modification that gives each item within [**The Long Dark**](https://www.hinterlandgames.com/the-long-dark/) a sense of exclusivity.

 #### General Features
 - **Rarity Classifications:** Each item is given a 'rarity' based on several different factors.